abcdesktopio/docs/opsdocs/docs/faq/disable-firefox-connections.md

 pref("general.config.obscure_value", 0);
 ```

-Path to `autoconfig.js` depending on your OS (you may have to create directories of the paths):
+Path to `autoconfig.js` depending on your OS (you may need to create intermediate directories):

-* Windows : `C:\Program Files\Mozilla Firefox\defaults\pref\autoconfig.js`
+* Windows: `C:\Program Files\Mozilla Firefox\defaults\pref\autoconfig.js`
-* Linux : `/usr/lib/firefox/defaults/pref/autoconfig.js`
+* Linux: `/usr/lib/firefox/defaults/pref/autoconfig.js`
-* MacOS : `/Applications/Firefox.app/Contents/Resources/defaults/pref/autoconfig.js`
+* macOS: `/Applications/Firefox.app/Contents/Resources/defaults/pref/autoconfig.js`

-The locked preferences are specified in the `firefox.cfg` file.
-Path to `firefox.cfg` depending on your OS (you may have to create directories of the paths):
+Locked preferences are specified in the `firefox.cfg` file.
+Path to `firefox.cfg` depending on your OS:

-* Windows : `C:\Program Files\Mozilla Firefox\firefox.cfg`
+* Windows: `C:\Program Files\Mozilla Firefox\firefox.cfg`
-* Linux : `/usr/lib/firefox/firefox.cfg`
+* Linux: `/usr/lib/firefox/firefox.cfg`
-* MacOS : `/Applications/Firefox.app/Contents/Resources/firefox.cfg`
+* macOS: `/Applications/Firefox.app/Contents/Resources/firefox.cfg`

 ## Usage of proxy.pac file

-Despite all the efforts to disable automatic connections via `policies.json` and `firefox.cfg` files, there where still a few connections that seems to be not possible to disable.
-To bypass this phenomena, we will create a file named `proxy.pac` that will block access to the remaining URLs by redirecting them to an unreachable proxy.
+Despite all efforts to disable automatic connections via `policies.json` and `firefox.cfg`, a small number of connections may remain that cannot be disabled through policy settings alone.
+To work around this behavior, create a file named `proxy.pac` that blocks access to the remaining URLs by redirecting them to an unreachable proxy.

-Save `proxy.pac` on your machine and keep in mind the path to your file.
+Save `proxy.pac` to your machine and note the file path.

-Once done, you should add the following line to the `Proxy` policy inside your `policies.json` file :
+Once saved, add the following line to the `Proxy` policy inside your `policies.json` file:
 `"AutoConfigURL": "file:///path/to/your/proxy.pac"`

-## Disable startup connections
+## Disable Startup Connections

 ### policies.json